11 Preregistration

 11.3 How to preregister

 High-stakes studies such as medical trials must be preregistered (Dickersin and Rennie 2012).
 In 2005, a large international consortium of medical journals decided that they would not publish unregistered trials.
 The discipline of economics also has strong norms about study registration (see, e.g., https://www.socialscienceregistry.org).
-But preregistration is pretty new to psychology (Nosek et al. 2018), and there’s still no standard way of doing it—you’re already at the cutting edge!
+But preregistration is pretty new to psychology (Nosek et al. 2018), and there’s still no standard way of doing it—if you’re doing it, you’re already at the cutting edge!

 We recommend using the Open Science Framework (OSF) as your registry.
 OSF is one of the most popular registries in psychology, and you can do lots of other useful things on the platform to make your research transparent, like sharing data, materials, analysis scripts, and preprints.
 On OSF, it’s possible to “register” any file you have uploaded.
 When you register a file, it creates a time-stamped, read-only copy, with a dedicated link.
 You can add this link to articles reporting your research.